Italian Peruvians: After independence

 In 1872, the Sociedad de Inmigración Europea ("European Immigration Society") was founded in Peru.
 Its objective was promoting Old World immigration by covering the costs of their journeys and financially supporting them during their first settler years in Peru.
 Furthermore, many Italians came in search for a better future, upon the arrival they established themselves in small business.
 One such family was the Genoese Marsano family.
 One of its members, Tomás Marsano Gutiérrez, built a palace in 1941 which was demolished in 2002.

 After the collapse of guano exports, Peru's economy veered towards new sectors, such as industry, and even in this last case, the Italians were the protagonists.
 As an example, between 1880 and 1925, 45 of the total 106 industries founded in this period in Peru, were founded by Italians.
 A document of the time reported that: "In Lima, in Callao and in the departments of Libertad, Ica and Arequipa, the Italians own the majority of factories of wool and cotton yarn, shoes, wool and straw hats, liquor factories, cigarettes, chocolate, soap, furniture, water, beer, bread, pasta and biscuits, etc." In this context, some banks were born, including the "Banco Italiano" (1889), founded by the Italians.

 In the 20th century the Ligurian emigration ended and there was a consistent arrival of Venetians and southerners, especially from Basilicata.
 In 1910 there were only 6,000 Italians, concentrated in Lima and its port Callao.
 After World War II there was a modest recovery of the influx of Italians to Peru, but in a small number if compared to that which went to other South American states (such as Venezuela and Argentina).
 The Italians numbered 3,774 in 1940, almost the same as in 1850.
 They grew to 5,716 in 1961, and decreased to just 4,062 in 1981.
 Given the high presence of Italians and therefore potential readers, many Italian-language newspapers were founded between 1880 and 1940, such as La Patria (1872-73), L'Italiano (1877-79), L'Araldo (1894-1895), O Balilla (1902) and La Voce d'Italia (1887-1943).

 Currently, about 30,000 Italian citizens live in Peru, concentrated in the capital and other large cities.
-It is estimated that the descendants amount to about 1.5 million people, the second largest community after the Spanish one.
+It is estimated that the descendants amount to about 500,000 people, corresponding to about 1.6% of the total population, the second largest community after the Spanish one.
 There are also a large number of Peruvian families with Italian surnames for which there are no documents officially proving the presence, in their family tree, of Italian ancestors.